-On Linux two different bindings for Fortran are supported in the same library.
+Two different bindings for Fortran are supported in the same library.
 This works fine when linking against the static ITC because the linker automatically picks just the required objects from the library.
 When using shared libraries, though, it will refuse to generate a binary because it finds unresolved symbols and cannot tell that those are not needed.
 To solve this, add -WI,--allow-shlib-undefined to the link line.
 Note that in some distributions of Linux, f.i.
 RedHat Enterprise Linux 3.0, the linker's support for this option is broken so that it has no effect (Id version 2.14.90.0.4).

 Alternatively you can insert the ITC into a MPI binary that was not linked against it.
 For that to work MPI itself has to be linked dynamically.
-For mpich, youe need to configure mpich with --enable-sharedlib, then link the application either with -shlib on the command line or the environment variable MPICH_USE_SHLIB set to "yes".
-When running the dynamically linked MPI application, set LD_LIBRARY_PATH as described above and in addition to that, set the environment variable LD_PRELOAD to "libVT.so:libpthread.so:libdl.so".
+For MPICH\, you need to configure MPICH\ with --enable-sharedlib, then link the application either with -shlib on the command line or the environment variable MPICH\USE\SHLIB set to "yes".
+When running the dynamically linked MPI application, set LD\LIBRARY\PATH as described above and in addition to that, set the environment variable LD\PRELOAD to "libVT.so:libpthread.so:libdl.so".
+Even more convenient is the simple use of the '-trace' option which is provided by 'mpiexec' of Intel® MPI library.